Anonymity22/handwriting-recognition/README.md

 ## Model training

 If you want to train a recognition model with your own dataset, use [model_train.py](model_train.py).
-Before training, make sure that you have installed Python 3.8 (Download [Here](https://www.python.org/)) and PyTorch 1.7(GPU version)( Download [Here](https://pytorch.org/)).
+Before training, ensure that you have installed Python 3.8 (Download [Here](https://www.python.org/)) and PyTorch 1.7(GPU version)( Download [Here](https://pytorch.org/)).
 Then put the previously obtained enchanced data in path \data\train_data, and enter the following command in the console.

 ```
 python data_aug.py